Email is SO important.

 Peruse their website, their social media feeds, etc. to get a feel for who they are and what they’re all about.
 And then make that connection in your initial email.
 Help yourself stick out from the crowd!

 It can be hard to remember the particulars of a certain website and personalize the compliments, especially when you’re sending out several pitches every day.
 But this can be easily fixed with a few simple organizing skills.
-In the 30 Days or Less to Freelance Writing Success (opening again for the public on January 23rd, by the way), we offer a nifty little worksheet to help you do the super-important recon work before you cold pitch a potential client.
-You can download the sheet below:
+In Freelance Writing for Virtual Assistants, included in The #FullyBookedVA System, we offer a nifty little worksheet to help you do the super-important recon work before you cold pitch a potential client.

 While you need to “sell yourself” in your pitch emails, you also need to be careful to demonstrate what’s in it for them.
 Why should they care how awesome you are and what you bring to the table?